dboures/openbook-candles/README.md

 # openbook-candles

 OpenBook Candles is an open source trade scraper and candle batcher combined with web API for OpenBook frontends.
+The web API is largely based off of the code [here](https://github.com/Bonfida/agnostic-candles).

 [Configuration](#configuration)